 Kauai is Hawaii’s 4th largest island.
-It is sometimes referred to as “the garden island” for the natural beauty found within.
+It is sometimes referred to as “The Garden Island” for the natural beauty found within.
 What better way to get your fix of natural beauty than exploring some majestic waterfalls?
-Lucky for you, the island of Kauai is chock full of them.
+Lucky for you, the island of Kauai is full of them.

 There are many reasons why you may want to visit Kauai, Hawaii.
 Beautiful beaches, friendly locals, the gorgeous scenery are all part of the Hawaii experience.
 But, make sure the Kauai waterfalls are on your must-see list, as well.

 Table of Contents

 Whether you’re looking for a strenuous hike or you want to just marvel at the natural beauty of the falls near your car, waterfall enthusiasts will definitely find their fix here.

 So what are a few of the must see waterfalls in Kauai?

 This waterfall is well-known for being visible from several viewpoints from Highway 550 – so you really have no excuse not to see it.
 This waterfall drops 800 feet down into Waimea Canyon, also known as the Grand Canyon of the Pacific.
 Located on the northwestern side of the island, this waterfall only flows during the wet season, so if you want to see this one then plan your trip accordingly.